Jameslo599/bank-client/README.md

 Capital One features a proprietary chatbot that assists users in navigating the application and answering common questions.
 Without access to their technology, I leveraged the react-chatbot-kit to develop a similar chatbot.
 This toolkit provided a robust foundation, enabling me to create a chatbot with functionality comparable to Capital One's, despite minor styling differences.
 I was fortunate to learn from such an excellent model.

+The password reset system validates incoming form data to ensure an account exists with the correct credentials.
+Once validated, the email controller uses bcrypt to salt and hash a 24-hour secret key, which is then emailed as a link to the account's email address.
+This process is facilitated by Nodemailer, a Node.js module that enables seamless email sending from my email address.
+When the user clicks the link in the email, they are directed to a unique page where they can submit a PUT request through a password reset form to reset their password.

 ## Optimizations

 ## Lessons Learned: